Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

 If you or someone you know has just been diagnosed with multiple myeloma, this short guide can help.
-Find information on multiple myeloma here.
+Learn more about multiple myeloma here.

 When plasma cells grow out of control and become cancer cells, they can form a tumor, usually in a bone.
 If there is only one plasma cell tumor, it is called a solitary plasmacytoma.
 When there is more than one plasma cell tumor, it is called multiple myeloma.

-Blood cell counts: This blood test is often the first test done.
+Blood cell counts: This blood test is often one of the first tests done.
 Most people with multiple myeloma have a low red blood cell count.

-Blood and urine tests for immunoglobulins: Samples of your blood and urine might be tested for immunoglobulins (another name for antibodies).
+Blood and urine tests for immunoglobulins (antibodies): Samples of your blood and urine might be tested for immunoglobulins (another name for antibodies).
 Levels of one of these proteins are typically higher than normal in people with multiple myeloma.

-Blood chemistry tests: Tests might be done to check how well your kidney is working and how much calcium, potassium, and sodium and other chemicals are in your blood.
+Blood chemistry tests: Tests might be done to check how well your kidneys are working and how much calcium, potassium, sodium, and other chemicals are in your blood.

-Bone marrow aspiration and biopsy : For these tests, a doctor uses thin, hollow needles to remove small amounts of bone marrow, usually from the hip bone.
-The area around the bone is numbed, and you may be given a drug to make you sleep during the test.
-The samples are sent to a lab to see if there are plasma cells in the bone marrow that aren’t normal.
+Bone marrow aspiration and biopsy: For these tests, a doctor uses thin, hollow needles to remove small amounts of bone marrow, usually from your hip bone.
+The samples are sent to a lab to see if there are abnormal (unusual) plasma cells in your bone marrow.

-Other biopsy tests: If you have a tumor or an enlarged lymph node, a thin, hollow needle attached to a syringe might be used to remove a small piece of it.
+Other biopsy tests: If you have a tumor or an enlarged lymph node, a thin, hollow needle might be used to remove a small piece of it.
 The sample is then tested for cancer cells.

 Bone x-rays: Bone damage caused by the myeloma cells can often be seen with x-rays.
-A series of x-rays might be done that includes most of the bones.
-This is called a bone survey or skeletal survey.
+These are done less often now than in the past.

-CT scan: This is also called a CAT scan.
-It’s a special kind of x-ray that takes detailed pictures of the body.
+CT (CAT) scan: This test uses x-rays to make detailed pictures of your body.
 CT scans can help show if your bones have been damaged by myeloma.

-MRI scan: MRIs use radio waves and strong magnets instead of x-rays to take detailed pictures.
-MRI scans can be very helpful in looking at the bones and bone marrow.
+MRI scan: MRIs make detailed pictures using radio waves and strong magnets instead of x-rays.
+MRIs can be very helpful in looking at your bones and bone marrow.

 PET scan: This test uses a special kind of sugar that can be seen inside your body with a special camera.
-This sugar shows up as hot spots where the cancer is.
+This sugar shows up as hot spots where the cancer is located.
+This test is often combined with a CT scan (known as a PET/CT scan).

 If you have multiple myeloma, the doctor will want to find out how advanced it is.
 This is called staging.

-The stage of multiple myeloma is based on the results of x-rays and certain blood or urine tests.
-Be sure to ask the doctor about the stage of your multiple myeloma and what it means for you.
+The stage of multiple myeloma is based on the results of certain tests of blood and tumor samples.
+Ask your doctor about the stage of your multiple myeloma and what it means for you.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 This treatment may be used to treat areas of myeloma that have not responded to other treatments and are causing pain or other problems.